learn-co-curriculum/dsc-postgrad-tableau-project/README.md

 **Step 8**: Create a meaningful dashboard that would allow admins at the center to track admissions of dogs and cats from the past 3 years (2020 inclusive) and find any meaningful patters involving breed and age to help them get more animals adopted.

 **Step 9**: Publish your dashboard on Tableau Public, and add link to your portfolio.

+## Summary
+Congratulations, this was the last bit of Tableau content in this track!
+We do encourage you to use Tableau to polish up your Flatiron School Projects, and showcase your skills to potential employers that way.